sthetix/NANDFIX/README.md

 # NANDFIX - The Nintendo Switch Unbricker

-NANDFIX is a versatile tool that allows users to unbrick, rebuild, or even upgrade their Nintendo Switch consoles.
+NANDFIX is a versatile tool that allows users to unbrick, rebuild, or upgrade the Nintendo Switch consoles.
 It features a graphical user interface (GUI) that is powered by the EmmcHaccGen and NxNandManager cores, making complex tasks like NAND generation, decryption, encryption, and rebuilding straightforward and accessible.
 NANDFIX serves as a user-friendly front end, designed to reduce errors and streamline operations compared to using command-line tools alone.

 ## Features